girishji/scope.vim/README.md

 There are already good implementations of this kind, such as [fuzzyy](https://github.com/Donaldttt/fuzzyy) and [fzf](https://github.com/junegunn/fzf).
 This plugin, while minimal, encompasses all essential features, excluding the preview window, which I consider non-essential.
 The core functionality is implemented in two files, totaling approximately 300 lines of code.

-<a href="#Search-Interesting-Things">Extending the functionality</a> for fuzzy searching anything is straightforward.
+<a href="#Search-Interesting-Things">Extending the functionality</a> to perform fuzzy searches for other items is straightforward.

 ## Usage